Plans for a Second Waste Transfer Station Put to a Stop

 This proposed waste transfer station would move and dump about 4 million pounds of garbage near our homes, and about 400 garbage trucks would travel through our community roads every day.

-When we went through this the first time, the people of West Chicago did all they could to prevent this project from becoming a reality, including posting on social media, putting out yard signs, and providing oral and written public comment.
+When we went through this the first time, the people of West Chicago did all they could to prevent this project from becoming a reality, including posting on social media, putting out yard signs, and providing oral and written public comments.

 Protect West Chicago is a diverse coalition of neighbors, business owners, and community leaders from West Chicago opposed to the construction of another garbage waste transfer station in our community.